ivanomatteo/laravel-db-mutex/README.md

             and/or

-            - updated_at timestamp of the model
+            - model_updated_at (updated_at timestamp of the model)
-                less reliable but faster, the updated_at field of the model can be readed outside of the "read lock"
+                can be used if you are making modification on the related model (model_updated_at would not make sense if your modifications are applied only to someting else) less reliable but faster, the updated_at field of the model can be readed outside of the "read lock"